Functioning Depression: The Hidden Struggle Behind a Productive Facade

 The Bottom Line

 Functioning depression is real, common, and treatable.
-The fact that you are keeping up with life does not mean nothing is wrong.
+The fact that you are keeping up with life does not mean that nothing is wrong.
 It means you have been carrying something heavy without the support you deserve.
 Persistent depressive disorder has a name, a diagnostic framework, and effective treatments.
 You do not need to be visibly falling apart to seek help.
 If this resonates, Doctronic.ai is a place to start with free AI consultations and telehealth access to licensed providers, no referral, no long wait.

 Related Articles